gregphillips03/dsci401/README.md

 + It seems the business world runs on MS Excel.
 As such, vendors and third party software suppliers normally add in the ability to get data out of an application in a .xlsx format.
 It's convenient for normal end users, but it isn't very conducive to analysis.

 + You can use Excel's built-in save function to save the file as a .csv extension; however, this doesn't always work.
-Depending on the exported format (JSON, XML, HTML), the data might come out a bit messy.
+Depending on the exported format from the database it's housed in (JSON, XML, HTML), the data might come out a bit messy.

 + Fortunately, pandas and Python have a built in module for importing directly from a spreadsheet.

-+ From a terminal (substitute pip for the package manager you use):
++ From a terminal, use the command (substitute pip for the package manager you use):

 ```unix
 	sudo pip install xlrd